dtklumpp/bricks-api/README.md

 nothing to see here

-this repo holds the backend API for "spare change" project found [here](https://github.com/dtklumpp/bricks-client)
+this repo holds the backend API for the "spare change" project found [here](https://github.com/dtklumpp/bricks-client)